DETAILED ACTION

 Dependent claims 6 and 11: performing an analysis of variance or a t-test to determine an amount of impact of the candidate substitution on the Gibbs free energy.

-Dependent claim 12: determining, based at least partly on the comparison, that differences between the first amino acid sequence and a second amino acid sequence of the second protein and a third amino acid sequence of the third protein are less than a threshold number.
+Dependent claim 12: determining, based at least partly on the comparison, that differences between (i) a first amino acid sequence of the individual first amino acid sequences and (ii) a second amino acid sequence of the individual second amino acid sequences and a third amino acid sequence of the individual second amino acid sequences are less than a threshold number.

 Dependent claim 23: determining, based at least partly on an amount of impact on the candidate substitution on the Gibbs free energy change, that the candidate substitution has an effect on yield of the protein.